Johan Petro

-Johan Petro (born January 27, 1986) is a French former professional basketball player of Guadeloupean descent, who last played for the Sioux Falls Skyforce of the NBA Development League.
-He was selected by the SuperSonics with the 25th overall pick in the 2005 NBA draft.
+Johan Petro (born January 27, 1986) is a French former professional basketball player of Guadeloupean descent.
+He was selected by the Seattle SuperSonics with the 25th overall pick in the 2005 NBA draft.

 He was a key member of the French junior national team and played at the INSEP.
 In 2004, he won the French League title with Pau-Orthez.
 Petro has also represented the French national basketball team.

 Professional career

 Seattle SuperSonics (2005–2009)

-Petro was selected with the 25th pick of the first round of the 2005 NBA Draft by the Seattle SuperSonics.
+Petro was selected with the 25th pick of the first round of the 2005 NBA draft by the Seattle SuperSonics.

-On March 30, 2007 Petro dropped a career high 22 points in a 120-93 victory over the Memphis Grizzlies.
+On March 30, 2007, Petro dropped a career high 22 points in a 120–93 victory over the Memphis Grizzlies.

-On March 5, 2008 Petro grabbed a career high 15 rebounds in a 106-118 loss to the Milwaukee Bucks.
+On March 5, 2008, Petro grabbed a career high 15 rebounds in a 106–118 loss to the Milwaukee Bucks.

 Unfortunately, the SuperSonics were not successful during this era as it was a stage of rebuilding the team after superstar Ray Allen left the team in 2007.
 Petro failed to make the playoffs with the SuperSonics, who later relocated to Oklahoma City and became the Oklahoma City Thunder in Petro's final season with the team during the 2008-2009 season.

 Denver Nuggets (2009–2010)

-On January 7, 2009, Petro was traded to the Denver Nuggets along with a 2009 second round pick in exchange for guard Chucky Atkins, a conditional 2009 first round pick and cash considerations.
+On January 7, 2009, Petro was traded to the Denver Nuggets along with a 2009 second round pick in exchange for guard Chucky Atkins, a conditional 2009 first-round pick and cash considerations.
 The Nuggets declined Petro's team option, making him an unrestricted free agent.
 However, they resigned him on August 27, 2009.
 Petro was able to find team success with the Nuggets as Denver made the playoffs in 2009 and 2010 respectively.
 In the 2009 playoffs the Nuggets made it far, defeating the New Orleans Hornets and Dallas Mavericks in 5 games each in the first and second round, reaching the Western Conference Finals for the first time since 1985.
 They faced the Los Angeles Lakers led by Kobe Bryant, and fell to the Lakers in 6 games.
 That was the farthest Petro reached in the playoffs in his NBA career.
 The Nuggets reached the playoffs again in 2010 however they were disappointingly defeated in the first round by the Utah Jazz.

 New Jersey Nets (2010–2012)

 On July 10, 2010, the New Jersey Nets signed Petro to a three-year deal worth $10 million, reported by Yahoo!
 Sports.
-Unfortunately the Nets were also facing a rebuild era just like with the SuperSonics/Thunder in the late 2000's, so Petro didn't reach the playoffs with the team.
+Unfortunately the Nets were also facing a rebuild era just like with the SuperSonics/Thunder in the late 2000s, so Petro didn't reach the playoffs with the team.

 On April 26, 2012, Petro scored the final ever points of the New Jersey Nets against the Toronto Raptors at Air Canada Centre.